How can the Careers Team support you?

 - organising on campus visits.

-To advertise a job opportunity or other relevant information on our LinkedIn page is free (excluding recruitment agencies - see below), but costs are associated with targeted emails to students who meet specific criteria.
+To advertise a job opportunity or other relevant information on our LinkedIn page is free (excluding recruitment agencies - see below).

 |Lodgement service for recruitment companies||$100.00|